facundoallia/facundoallia/README.md

 - 🌱 I’m currently learning Phyton and R

-- 💬 Ask me about Feel free to reach out to me just for some interesting discussion.
+- 💬 Feel free to reach out to me just for some interesting discussion.

 - 📫 How to reach me: You can shoot me an email at facujallia@gmail.com